mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 ### Installation
-For newer versions of Anaconda3 than 2022.10 the steps described below are the same and still correct, but start with a newer version of the downloaded executable installer file of Anaconda3.<!-- The screenshots in this post have not been updated.
-Therefore, what you see during your installation will differ with respect to the version number shown in the screenshots.-->
+For newer versions of Anaconda3 than 2022.10 the steps described below are the same and still correct, but start with a newer version of the downloaded executable installer file of Anaconda3.
+The screenshots in this post have not been updated.
+Therefore, what you see during your installation will differ with respect to the version number shown in the screenshots.

-1. Right-click the downloaded file **Anaconda3-2022.10-Windows-x86_64.exe** and select 'WUR - Run with administrative rights'.
+1. Right-click the downloaded file **Anaconda3-2023.07-2-Windows-x86_64.exe** and select 'WUR - Run with administrative rights'.
 This file will most likely reside in your Downloads folder of your user account.

 2. If asked for allow to install the software on your computer.